 For some disabled people, winter can be the most difficult time of year due to the bitterly cold weather.
 It can be hard to keep warm because of mobility issues, whether you’re inside or out, and the cold can have a negative effect on your breathing and muscles.

-In this article, our editor Stephanie, who has muscular dystrophy, will be sharing her top 10 tips for keeping cosy and comfortable when temperatures plummet, as well as highlighting our ‘keep warm’ products available on the Disability Horizons Shop.
+In this article, our writer Stephanie, who has muscular dystrophy, will be sharing her top 10 tips for keeping cosy and comfortable when temperatures plummet, as well as highlighting our ‘keep warm’ products available on the Disability Horizons Shop.

 1. Cover yourself in a wheelchair cover